-Day counting 3.2.22 An individual spends more days of the year in Scotland than in any other part of the UK if (and only if):- ' ... the number of days in the year on which ... [he] ... is in Scotland at the end of the day exceeds each of the following - 42 Scotland Act 1998 s.80D(3) Page 21 of 31 © M°Kie & Co (Advisory Services) LLP (a) the number of days in the year on which [he] is in England at the end of the day; (b) the number of days in the year on which [he] is in Wales at the end of the day; (c) the number of days in the year on which [he] is in Northern Ireland at the end of the day.'43 3.2.23 This gives a 'midnight rule' akin to the rule of the UK SRT found in FA 2013 Sch.
+Day counting An individual spends more days of the year in Scotland than in any other part of the UK 3.2.25 if (and only if):- "... the number of days in the year on which ... [he] ... is in Scotland at the end of the day exceeds each of the following - the number of days in the year on which [he] is in England at the end of the (a) day; Scotland Act 1998 s.80D(3) (b) the number of days in the year on which [he] is in Wales at the end of the day; (c) the number of days in the year on which [he] is in Northern Ireland at the end of the day.'58 3.2.26 This gives a 'midnight rule' akin to the rule of the UK SRT found in FA 2013 Sch.
 45, para.
-22. It is then provided that the individual:- ' ... is treated as not being in the UK at the end of a day if - (a) on that day ... [he] ... arrives in the UK as a passenger, (b) ... [he] ... departs from the UK on the next day, and (c) during the time between arrival and departure ... [he] ... does not engage in activities which are to a substantial extent unrelated to ... [his] ... passage through the UK.'44 3.2.24 This closely follows the transit exception to the day counting rule provided in the UK SRT by para.
+22. It is then provided that the individual:- ' ... is treated as not being in the UK at the end of a day if - (a) on that day ... [he] ... arrives in the UK as a passenger, (b) ... [he] ... departs from the UK on the next day, and (c) during the time between arrival and departure ... [he] ... does not engage in activities which are to a substantial extent unrelated to ... [his] ... passage through the UK.'59 3.2.27 This closely follows the transit exception to the day counting rule provided in the UK SRT by para.
 22(3).
-It is surely odd that it acts only by references to journeys in and out of the UK.
-If I am a Frenchman with a place of residence at which my family live in London and another place of residence in Edinburgh and I regularly fly from London to Edinburgh and back staying overnight, my days in Edinburgh would count as days in Scotland.
-If I also had a place of residence in Paris and I flew from Paris to Edinburgh and back staying overnight, they would not.
-It is difficult to see the rationale of this.
-43 Scotland Act 1998 s.80F(1) 44 Scotland Act 1998 s.80F(2) 3.2.25 The UK SRT also contains an exception to the general day counting rule for exceptional circumstances.45 There is no equivalent to that exception in the definition of a Scottish Taxpayer.
-Similarly, the UK SRT contains a special deeming rule which applies in certain circumstances, where an individual enters and leaves the UK on the same day on more than 30 days in the year.46 There is no equivalent to that deeming rule in determining whether an individual is a Scottish Taxpayer.
+It is surely odd that it acts only by reference to journeys in and out of the UK and not by reference to journeys in and out of Scotland 3.2.28 The UK SRT also contains an exception to the general day counting rule for exceptional circumstances.60 There is no equivalent to that exception in the definition of a Scottish Taxpayer.
+Similarly, the UK SRT contains a special deeming rule which applies in certain circumstances, where an individual enters and leaves the UK on the same day on more Scotland Act 1998 s.80F(1) Scotland Act 1998 s.80F(2) FA 2013 Sch 45 para.
+22(4)-(6) than 30 days in the year.
+There is no equivalent to that deeming rule in determining whether an individual is a Scottish Taxpayer.

-Condition C - Scottish Parliamentarians 3.2.26 An individual meets Condition C if, for the whole or any part of the year he is:- '(a) a member of Parliament for a constituency in Scotland, (b) a member of the European Parliament for Scotland, or (c) a member of the Scottish Parliament.'47 We shall refer to this as being a 'Scottish Parliamentarian'.
+Condition C - Scottish Parliamentarians 3.2.29 An individual meets Condition C if, for the whole or any part of the year, he is:- '(a) a member of Parliament for a constituency in Scotland, (b) a member of the European Parliament for Scotland, or (c) a member of the Scottish Parliament.'62 We shall refer to this as being a 'Scottish Parliamentarian'.

-THE WELSH PARLIAMENTARIAN TEST 3.3.1 We have seen48 that Scottish Parliamentarians are, under the General Scottish Taxpayer Test always Scottish Taxpayers.
+THE WELSH PARLIAMENTARIAN TEST 3.3.1 We have seen that Scottish Parliamentarians are, under the General Scottish Taxpayer Test always Scottish Taxpayers.
 As we shall see, the equivalent Welsh provisions provide that Welsh Parliamentarians are always Welsh Taxpayers.
-If Welsh Parliamentarians, therefore, were subject to the General Scottish Taxpayer Test it would be possible for them to be both Scottish Taxpayers and Welsh Taxpayers.49 It is for that 45 FA 2013 Sch 45 para.
-22(4)-(6) 46 FA 2013 Sch 45, para.
-23(2)-(5) 47 Scotland Act 1998 s.80D(4) 48 See para.
-3.2.1 above 49 And, of course, vice versa reason that Welsh Parliamentarians are excluded from the General Scottish Taxpayer Test and that there is a specific test (which we have called the 'Welsh Parliamentarian Test') which applies only to what are called Welsh Parliamentarians who are also Scottish Parliamentarians.
+If Welsh Parliamentarians, therefore, were subject to the General Scottish Taxpayer Test it would be possible for them to be both Scottish Taxpayers and Welsh Taxpayers.
+One presumes that it is for this reason that Welsh Parliamentarians are excluded from the General Scottish Taxpayer Test and that there is a specific test (which we have called the 'Welsh Parliamentarian Test') which applies only to Welsh Parliamentarians.
+FA 2013 Sch 45, para.
+23(2)-(5) 62 Scotland Act 1998 s.80D(4) See para.
+3.2.1 above 64 And, of course, vice versa Page 27 of 35 © M°Kie & Co (Advisory Services) LLP